MicrosoftDocs/win32/desktop-src/cossdk/inprocservers.md

 ---
-Description: 'Contains a list of the in-process servers registered with the system.
-It contains an object for each component that is registered as an in-process server.' ms.assetid: '10434de7-c5e3-4fb0-8472-2a581607fcc0'
+Description: Contains a list of the in-process servers registered with the system.
+It contains an object for each component that is registered as an in-process server. ms.assetid: 10434de7-c5e3-4fb0-8472-2a581607fcc0
 title: InprocServers collection
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # InprocServers collection

 Contains a list of the in-process servers registered with the system.
 It contains an object for each component that is registered as an in-process server.

-This collection supports the [**Remove**](icatalogcollection-remove.md) method of the [**COMAdminCatalogCollection**](comadmincatalogcollection.md) object, but not the [**Add**](icatalogcollection-add.md) method.
-To install or import components into an application, use methods on the [**COMAdminCatalog**](comadmincatalog.md) object.
+This collection supports the [**Remove**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-remove?branch=master) method of the [**COMAdminCatalogCollection**](/windows/win32/ComAdmin/?branch=master) object, but not the [**Add**](/windows/win32/ComAdmin/nf-comadmin-icatalogcollection-add?branch=master) method.
+To install or import components into an application, use methods on the [**COMAdminCatalog**](/windows/win32/ComAdmin/?branch=master) object.

 ## Members